Join us June 10th at the Castner- Compton Cemetery workday. Meet at VVH to carpool.

 Around this time, The Army Corp of Engineers worked on former pasture land to the south between the house and the river to create the Finderne Wetland Mitigation Project.
 Native grasses, trees, and flowers were planted.
 It now contains hiking trails and several fields for sports, and is considered a great site for birdwatching.
 The Historical Society sponsors walking tours through the area periodically.

 The site, along with the other Five General Houses, has an official geocache.
+Can you find it?

 With help from the Native Plant Society of NJ, Society members removed 70 year old bushes and put in a garden of native plants on the west end of the house.
 Work in the yard kept the Society active during the COVID pandemic shutdown.